dominikmi/ansible-homelab/playbooks/roles/cfssl-pki/README.md

 5. Generates server certificate for the ca storing host with given internal domain's FQDN (`ansible_fqdn`)
 6. Generates peer/server/client certificates signed by the intermediate_ca, for the defined pool of hosts at `[all]` section in `inventory` file
 7. Distributes the CA and Intermediate certs across all hosts.
+8. Host certs & keys distribution across the hosts,

 **[ This role is not ready yet ]**

 To Do
 -----

-7. Host certs & keys distribution across the hosts,
-8. Some tests,
 9. Additional playbooks to create client certificates (PFX bundled) for given workstations (browser level) for authentication/authorization to access secured services,

 Requirements